 We collect personal information about you from:

-- third parties where you have authorised this or the information is publicly available.
-If possible, we will collect personal information from you directly.
+third parties where you have authorised this or the information is publicly available.
+Where possible, we will collect personal information from you directly.

 This information may include: